Faculty & Staff

 Biography

 Shannon Skelton holds an MFA in fiction from Georgia College and State University and an MAE in English education from the University of Alabama at Birmingham.
-She has written a collection of short stories, and her writing has been published in The Flannery O’Connor ReviewImage Journal, and Ruminate Magazine.
-She teaches composition, literature, and creative writing, and she is currently working on creative nonfiction writing projects.
-Recent research and teaching interests include: writing toward health and healing, grief in literature, the essay, and the intersection of creative writing and composition pedagogies.
+She has written a collection of short stories, and her writing has been published in The Flannery O’Connor ReviewImage Journal, Relief, and Ruminate Magazine.
+She teaches composition, literature, and creative writing.
+Some of many research and teaching interests include: stories in all forms, the contemporary short story, Flannery O'Connor, the writing process, writing and faith, grief in literature, writing and well-being, the evolution of the essay, and the intersection of creative writing and composition pedagogies.

 Image